 But what about our pets, who usually aren’t allowed go out in the woods on their own to forage for what they need?
 This is where Applied Zoopharmacognosy comes in.
 Caroline Ingraham, who has been practicing healing with the help of plant extracts for over 25 years, invented the method.
 She wanted to give animals in captivity the same opportunities as wild animals to self-medicate.
 Caroline also founded the Ingraham Academy of Applied Zoopharmacognosy where she offers canine, feline and equine workshops and diploma courses.

 In Applied Zoopharmacognosy, the animal is offered several different essential and macerated oils as well as dried, powdered plants to choose from, and the practitioner decides which ones to use based on the animal’s body language.

 Today’s featured practitioner is Jo Rose, founder of Jo Rose Holistic Therapies and Training in Oxfordshire, England.
 Jo grew up on farm and first discovered alternative therapies (Reiki) while living in New Zealand.
 Back in England, she started practicing Reiki on animals and went on to study many other alternative modalities as well (kinesiology, reflexology, Animal Spinal Therapy, Merishia massage, and many more).
 Today, she has a busy holistic practice treating both humans and animals, in addition to teaching courses in a variety of therapies.

-Jo is also a graduate of the Ingraham Academy, and leads foraging walks and teaches Hedge Herb self-selection and introductory Applied Zoopharmacognosy workshops (the next class is coming up on February 25).
+Jo is also a graduate of the Ingraham Academy, and leads foraging walks and teaches Hedge Herb self-selection and Applied Zoopharmacognosy workshops.

 Jo kindly agreed to be interviewed and share a few case studies with us: